ITAR EAR Rules For US Companies and Citizens

 CVG Strategy Export Compliance Expertise

 If you are part of a large corporation or a small company with a part-time compliance person, CVG Strategy has the compliance and training programs to help you meet ITAR and EAR rules and requirements.
 Often smaller businesses often don’t have the bandwidth to dedicate to adequate export compliance.
 Because of this we offer outsourced Export Compliance Officer services.
-We also offer signs and accessories to aid in Visitor Access Control on our ITAR Store.
+We also offer signs and accessories to aid in Visitor Access Control on our Export Compliance Store.

 CVG Strategy, LLC is recognized the world over as the premier provider of customized ITAR Consulting and ITAR & Export Compliance Programs and Training that addresses critical U.S. Government regulations, from Export Administration Regulations (EAR), to the International Traffic in Arms Regulations (ITAR) and Office of Foreign Asset Controls (OFAC) and other regulatory agencies and more.